Kant

 Immanuel Kant (1724-1804)

 This paper traces Kant’s theory of space through a critical engagement with Berkeley’s semiotic theory of vision.
-I argue that Kant transforms Berkeley’s heterogeneity thesis—that sight and touch yield irreducibly distinct contents—into a cornerstone of his own account.
-Whereas Berkeley reduces imagination to a merely reproductive faculty of association, Kant reconceives it as a productive faculty that integrates heterogenous modalities into a single, unified outer sense.
+I argue that Kant transforms Berkeley’s heterogeneity thesis—that sight and touch deliver irreducibly distinct contents—into a cornerstone of his own account.
+Whereas Berkeley reduces imagination to a merely reproductive faculty of association, Kant reconceives it as a productive faculty that integrates heterogenous modalities into a unified outer sense.
+On this reading, spatial representation is not, as Berkeley suggests, a “fleeting shadow” of the divine mind, but an a priori, multi-sensory form of intuition that secures the very distinction between reality and illusion.

 This paper reconstructs Kant’s theory of time through a critical engagement with Locke’s account of inner sense.
-I argue that Kant repurposes Locke’s juridical notion of “original acquisition” to describe not the appropriation of external objects but the acquisition of the very forms of intuition.
-On this reading, acquisition becomes at once a labor of annexation, through which the manifold of intuition is appropriated as “ours”, and a labor of constitution, by which the temporal form itself is produced.
+I argue that Kant repurposes Locke’s juridical notion of “original acquisition” to characterize not the appropriation of external objects but the acquisition of the forms of intuition itself.
+This transformation is twofold.
+First, acquisition becomes simultaneously a labor of annexation—through which the manifold of intuition is appropriated as “ours”—and a labor of constitution, by which the temporal form itself is produced.
+Second, inner sense is no longer conceived as a merely passive mirror of mental operations but emerges only through its reciprocal relation to outer sense.
+Temporal awareness thus becomes a product of the interplay between inner and outer sense rather than a simple reflection of successive mental states.

-This paper challenges the “preformation” theory of the categories, which holds that the categories are fixed and determinate because they stem from preformed dispositions or “germs” within the mind.
-Instead, I propose that the categories are acquired through the justified use of our own understanding, in accordance with what I identify as an epistemic principle of cognition.
-This interpretation illuminates Kant’s anti-nativist stance, clarifies his crucial break from the rationalist tradition, and highlights the crucial role of epistemic agency in human cognition.
+This paper challenges the prevailing interpretation that Kant’s categories are fixed and determinate because they arise from preformed dispositions or “germs” within the human mind (e.g., Sloan).
+Instead, I propose an alternative “acquisition” theory: the categories are not preformed in the relevant sense but are acquired through the justified use of our own understanding.
+To illustrate this proposal, I draw on insights from developmental psychology, where crucial stages in infants’ cognitive development involve progressive development in self-consciousness—from egocentric to objective perspectives.
+This alternative account offers deeper insight into the rationale behind Kant’s anti-nativist stance, his crucial break from the rationalist tradition, and the role of epistemic agency in cognition.

-This paper addresses the relatively neglected problem of epistemic luck in Kant, arguing that it poses a deeper challenge than moral luck because truth, unlike moral worth, depends on an external success condition beyond the agent’s control.
-I propose that for Kant, epistemic luck exposes an inevitable gap between the empirical standpoint of contingency and the noumenal standpoint of rational agency.
-Yet it is precisely in this gap that epistemic responsibility, critique, and self-correction become possible: without epistemic luck, there would be no need for the active exercise of reason or the practice of justification.
+This paper addresses the relatively neglected problem of epistemic luck in Kant, arguing that it poses a challenge parallel to, yet distinct from, moral luck.
+For unlike moral worth, truth depends on an external success condition that lies beyond the agent’s control.
+I argue that, for Kant, epistemic luck exposes an inevitable gap between the empirical standpoint of contingency and the noumenal standpoint of rational agency.
+Yet, crucially, it is within this gap that critique, learning, and epistemic virtue become possible.
+In this sense, epistemic luck is not merely a threat to knowledge, but a condition that renders epistemic agency meaningful.
+The paper thus suggests that the significance of epistemic agency lies not only in arriving at true belief—as is often assumed—but also in cultivating what might be called epistemic worth: the rational credit one earns through sustained engagement with the obstacles that luck inevitably introduces.

 History and Philosophy of Psychology

-A second, emerging area of my research traces the historical development of theories of learning and education, with a focus on figures such as Locke, Rousseau, and Piaget.
-This line of work aims to uncover a continuity in how these thinkers conceive the child as a cognitive agent-in-formation and how learning functions as a crucial site of cognitive development.
+A second, emerging area of my research traces the historical development of theories of learning and education, focusing on Enlightenment thinkers, including Locke, Rousseau, and Condillac, as well as marginalized women philosophers such as Sophie de Grouchy.
+This line of work aims to uncover continuities in how these thinkers conceive of the child as a cognitive agent-in-formation and of learning as a central site of both cognitive and moral development.
 I am currently developing this area along the following themes.

-In Some Thoughts Concerning Education (1693), Locke insists that learning must be made pleasant, warning that fear, punishment, or rote drills leads to aversion rather than understanding.
-I propose that Locke treats pleasure and play as the affective ground of cognition; without them, rational capacities cannot fully develop.
-On this reading, Locke offers an early theory of intrinsic motivation in cognitive development that anticipates Piaget’s play-based constructivism.
+In Some Thoughts Concerning Education (1693), Locke argues that learning should be made pleasant, warning that fear, punishment, or rote drills leads to aversion rather than understanding.
+He maintains that instruction must engage the child’s natural curiosity and desire for esteem, so that pleasure becomes an instrument of reason rather than its rival.
+I propose that Locke treats pleasure and play as the affective ground of cognition: without them, rational capacities cannot fully develop.
+On this reading, Locke offers an early theory of intrinsic motivation in cognitive development that anticipates Piaget’s play-based constructivism by showing how rational growth depends on affect-driven exploitation rather than passive reception or forced instruction.

 Philosophy of Cognitive Science and AI